awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 ### Option 2: Configuring an HTTPS Domain<a name="configure-custom-open-click-domain-https"></a>

-If you plan to use an HTTPS domain for handling open and click links, you must perform some additional steps, beyond [those required for setting up an HTTP domain](#configure-custom-open-click-domain-http)\.
+You can also use an HTTPS domain for tracking link clicks\.
+To set up an HTTPS domain for tracking links, you have to perform some additional steps, beyond those required for [setting up an HTTP domain](#configure-custom-open-click-domain-http)\.

+**Note**
+You can only use an HTTPS domain for tracking link clicks\.
+Amazon SES only supports open tracking over HTTP domains\.

-**To set up an HTTPS subdomain for handling open and click links**
+**To set up an HTTPS subdomain for handling clicks**

-1. Create a subdomain to use for open and click tracking links\.
+1. Create a subdomain to use for click tracking links\.
 We recommend that you create a subdomain that is specifically dedicated to handling these links\.

 1. Verify the subdomain for use with Amazon SES\.
 For more information, see [Verifying Domains in Amazon SES](verify-domains.md)\.